luickk/MinimalRoboticsPlatform/README.md

 | ✅                  | ✅             | ❌             | ✅                | ❌                            | ❌             | raspberry 4 |

 The Generic interrupt controler, generic timer, booting with/out rom, bcm2835 interrupt controller are all supported, thus all of the three boards are bootable.
-The bcm2835 timer is making problems though, I think the issue is stemming from qemu.
-I created an [issue on the gh](https://gitlab.com/qemu-project/qemu/-/issues/1651).

 ## Features